architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 Step 7.
 Benchmark scenarios
 ----------------------------

-Once you have one or more scenarios.
-This step will entail calcualting the targets of performance according to the 2000-Watt Society approach.
+Once you have one or more scenarios, we will calculate the targets of performance according to the 2000-Watt Society approach.
 The 2000-Watt society is a Swiss metric widely used to assess the performance of energy systems in neighborhoods and districts.

 #.
 Benchmarking: run this tool located in CityEnergyAnalyst>cea>analysis>benchmark.py

-After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.
+After the tools have finished running, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.

 Step 8.
 Optimization
 ---------------------

-Right after Step 3 or Step 6, CEA offers tools to optimize the energy system of an standing scenario.
+Right after Step 3 or Step 6, CEA offers tools to optimize the energy system of a standing scenario.
 This idea will be pursued in the next steps.

 #.
-District heating and cooling networks layout: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>>network_layout>main.py
+District heating and cooling networks layout: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>network_layout>main.py
 #.
 District heating and cooling networks thermo-hydraulic model: run this tool located in CityEnergyAnalyst>cea>technologies>thermal_network>thermal_network_matrix.py
 #.
 Optimization of Individual Building Energy systems: run this tool located in CityEnergyAnalyst>cea>optimization>preprocessing>disconnected_building_main.py
 #.
 Optimization of District Energy system: run this tool located in CityEnergyAnalyst>cea>optimization>optimization_main.py

-After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.
+After the tools have finished running, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.